Machiavellianism and the Dark Traits of Personality: Implications for Organizational and Cyber Security

 Research Interests: His research primarily focuses on how harmful personalities (in particular, the Dark Triad and Dark Tetrad traits: Machiavellianism, narcissism, psychopathy, and sadism), impact management, decision making and human interactions.
 Although Machiavellianism is particularly emphasized, he explores how each trait influences others and interacts with a variety of situational contexts, such as long- and short-term focus.
 From an applied perspective, he explores the deceptive attack strategies associated with each trait in a cyber-security context and how best to defend against them.
 In addition to personality, he is interested in how financial decision making and other aspects of management are influenced by factors such as interpersonal closeness, discretion, morality, and rationalization.

-Bloom, Richard W. and Jones, Dan
+Jones, Dan and Bloom, Richard W.

 "Machiavellianism and the Dark Traits of Personality: Implications for Organizational and Cyber Security,"